Abesuden/C-minus/README.md

 ### *Assigning Variables*

+In C-, all variable declarations must be made *before* any assignments are made in a scope in order to follow the grammar rules.
 Assigning variables is a little bit more complicated because arrays are part of the C- language.
 Assigning to a variable includes not only values but also indexed arrays and function returns.
 Below are examples:

 ```
 a = 42;